-Carbon monoxide (CO) is a colorless, odorless gas.
-When inhaled, carbon monoxide crowds out life-sustaining oxygen from your red blood cells.

-- Carbon monoxide poisoning can happen in a matter of minutes. - Exposure to carbon monoxide can cause flu-like symptoms, including headache, dizziness, weakness, nausea and loss of muscle control. - Prolonged exposure to carbon monoxide can lead to serious illness and even death. - Carbon monoxide is found in combustion byproducts, such as those produced by small gasoline engines, generators, or by burning charcoal, coal, oil, wood, propane or natural gas.
+- Carbon monoxide (CO) is a colorless, odorless gas.
+When inhaled, carbon monoxide crowds out life-sustaining oxygen from your red blood cells. - Carbon monoxide poisoning can happen in a matter of minutes. - Exposure to carbon monoxide can cause flu-like symptoms, including headache, dizziness, weakness, nausea and loss of muscle control. - Prolonged exposure to carbon monoxide can lead to serious illness and even death. - Carbon monoxide is found in combustion byproducts, such as those produced by small gasoline engines, generators, or by burning charcoal, coal, oil, wood, propane or natural gas.
 Carbon monoxide from these sources can build up in enclosed or partially enclosed spaces.

-Suspect a Carbon Monoxide Problem?
+Suspect a carbon monoxide problem?

-Get up, get out and call us or 911 from a neighbor's phone.
-We'll respond quickly to make sure you and your family are safe.
+Get up, get out and get away!
+Then call us or 911 from a safe location.

-- DO NOT assume someone else will report the condition. - Provide the exact location, including cross streets.
+- We'll respond quickly to make sure you and your family are safe. - DO NOT assume someone else will report the condition. - · Provide the exact location, including cross streets.